You may have seen in the press and even on the 10 O’clock news about the current challenges recruiting staff.

 1. Make Sure You Use The Clearest Job Title Possible.

 What is your ideal job seeker searching for?
 Keep the job title as close to this as possible as it is more likely to be found.

 62% of job seekers say that transparency on salary was a leading factor as to whether they apply.
-Job adverts with a salary attract on average 20% more applications.
+A job advert with a salary attracts on average 20% more applications.

 Act fast!
 With lots of options available, be sure to get back to candidates quickly and in a professional manner.
 Otherwise, someone else will snap them up.

 Keep the application process simple.
 During times when companies are inundated with applications, it is understandable why you may want them to jump through a few hoops.
 In most cases, we would suggest keeping the application process simple.
 Once you are engaged with the individuals, then you may want them to undertake certain tasks, but not before direct engagement.

 We encourage companies to advertise the roles across multiple job sites.
 Also be sure to leverage social media, employee referrals schemes and any other channels you have at your disposal.